JaneliaSciComp/G4_Display_Tools/docs/tut_prot_create-condition.md

 A progress bar will appear that looks like this: ![Progress bar](assets/videoGenProgress.png){:.ifr .pop}

 Wait for the progress bar to finish and close on its own.
 This may take several minutes.
 The faster your frame rate, the less time it will take.
 When it is finished, you will find an .avi video saved where you indicated.
 This video shows the entire preview window playing the condition, just as when you hit play earlier.
 Note that the *Real-time speed*{:.gui-txt} box should still be checked.
 If it is not, then your video will show the preview running at whatever speed indicated by the Frame Increment value.
 If the frame increment is low, then your video will take both a very long time to generate, and a long time to play.

 Once the video is done generating, go back to the preview window and select *Pattern Only Video*{:.gui-txt}.
-Now gnerate the video again, ensuring *Real-time speed*{:.gui-txt} is still selected.
+Now generate the video again, ensuring *Real-time speed*{:.gui-txt} is still selected.

 The same thing will happen, but this video, instead of showing the entire preview window, will show only the pattern.
 This gives a better idea of what the fly will actually see in the arena.

 ## Method 2 - requires the arena